-“I can not believe I’m making you guys drag me to this party,” I whined, searching for a parking space along the long line up of vehicles along the road.
+“I cannot believe I’m making you guys drag me to this party,” I whined.
+The search for a parking space along the long lineup of vehicles got on my nerves.
 At this point, it was like finding a needle in a haystack.

 Why wouldn’t it?
 This was the party of the year.
 Everyone was here.
 It was the first event to kick off the semester after summer.
-It was the best and most important place to be.
-An appearance was even more important if the student was a freshman.
+From a social standpoint, it was the best and most important place to be.
+An appearance was even more essential for freshmen.
 It was critical to start their college journey on a high.

 “Well, yeah.
-I mean, this is the best party of the freaking year,” Stacy beamed and bounced in her seat.
+I mean, this is the best party of the freaking year,” Stacy beamed, bouncing in her seat.

-"Totally!"
+“Uh-huh!”
 Stacy agreed, a little too loud for my taste.
-“I don’t know about you guys, but if I ever have another boring book year I’m gonna kill somebody.
-All work and no play makes Stacy’s kitty a dull cat.”
+“I don’t know about you guys, but if I ever have another boring book year, I’m gonna kill somebody.
+All work and no play make Stacy’s kitty a dull cat.”

-"I could not agree with you more.
+Simon ground in his seat.
+“I could not agree with you more.
 Ah, not about the dull kitty part, but the boring book year.
-In fact, as soon as I’m there I’m gonna get me laid," Simon chided as he ground in his seat.
+As soon as I’m there, I’m gonna get me laid.”

 I couldn’t help but chuckle at his silliness.
 What could I say?
 My friends were crazy.
 We have had a long and difficult journey since freshman year.
 The three of us met at the freshman seminar and hit it off right away.
 Simon and Stacy knew each other in high school.
-I was just an addition to their gang.
+I was an addition to their gang.
 It was as if we were born to be friends.
-It was outrageous.
+An outrageous encounter.

 “Don’t forget the football players will be there,” Simon announced.
 He wiggled his eyebrows at me through the rearview mirror.
 “Not to mention Damion Richardson.”